ariful19/stationery/apps/api/docs/swagger.md

 ## Serving docs from a static host

 When deploying, expose the same `/docs` and `/docs/openapi.json` endpoints through your platform of choice.
-The production Docker image bundles Swagger UI, so a simple `docker compose up -d` is enough to share the documentation with teammates without running the development server locally.
+For quick sharing during development, forward port 8080 or host the API dev server on a shared machine so teammates can browse the live docs without running the entire stack locally.